dmlc/xgboost/doc/contribute.rst

   pytest -v -s --fulltrace tests/python-gpu

+Google Test
+===========

 .. note:: Having issue?
 Try Docker container

-  If you are running into issues running the command above, consider using our Docker container.
+  If you are having difficulty running the commands below (e.g. due to missing packages), consider using our Docker container.
 See :ref:`running_tests_inside_docker`.

-Google Test
-===========
 To build and run C++ unit tests, install `Google Test <https://github.com/google/googletest>`_ library with headers and then enable tests while running CMake: